mindspore-ai/docs/docs/mindquantum/docs/source_en/quantum_approximate_optimization_algorithm.md

 ## Overview

 Quantum approximate optimization algorithm (QAOA) is a quantum algorithm that uses quantum computers to solve combination optimization problems.
 It was first proposed by Farhi et al. in 2014.
-In this tutorial, we will use QAOA to solve the Max-Cut problem and get familiar with the construction and training of quantum circuits in MindQuantum.
+In this tutorial, we will use QAOA to solve the Max-Cut problem and get familiar with the construction and training of quantum circuits in MindSpore Quantum.

 > This document applies to the CPU environment.